-Purchase price includes all costs incurred by the Partnership to acquire the Property.
-The tenant has the option to extend the lease one additional period of five years.
-Two of the nine Properties owned as of December 31, 2020 were leased to JAI Hospitality.
+- (1) Purchase price includes all costs incurred by the Partnership to acquire the Property. - (2) The tenant has the option to extend the lease one additional period of five years. - (3) Two of the eight Properties owned as of December 31, 2022 were leased to JAI Hospitality.
 Since more than 80% of the Properties, both by historical asset value and number are leased to Wendy's franchisees the financial status of the tenant may be considered relevant to investors.
-At the request of the Partnership, JAI Hospitality provided it with a copy of its internal financial statements for the fiscal year ended January 2, 2022.
+At the request of the Partnership, JAI Hospitality provided it with a copy of its internal financial statements for the fiscal years ended January 2, 2022 and January 1, 2023.
 Those internal financial statements are attached to this Annual Report on Form 10-K as Exhibit 99.2.

-- (4) Five of the nine Properties owned as of December 31, 2021 were leased to Wendgusta.
+- (4) Three of the eight Properties owned as of December 31, 2022 were leased to Wendgusta.
 Since more than 80% of the Properties, both by historical asset value and number, are leased to Wendy's franchisees, the financial status of the tenant may be considered relevant to investors.
-At the request of the Partnership, Wendgusta provided it with a copy of its reviewed financial statements for the fiscal years ended December 26, 2021 and December 27, 2020.
-Those reviewed financial statements are attached to this Annual Report on Form 10-K as Exhibit 99.0. - (5) One of the nine Properties owned by the Partnership as of December 31, 2021 was leased to Wendcharles I. Since more than 80% of the Properties, both by historical asset value and number, are leased to Wendy's franchisees, the financial status of the tenant may be considered relevant to investors.
-At the request of the Partnership, Wendcharles I provided it with a copy of its reviewed financial statements for the fiscal years ended December 26, 2021 and December 27, 2020.
+At the request of the Partnership, Wendgusta provided it with a copy of its reviewed financial statements for the fiscal years ended December 27, 2021 and December 25, 2022.
+Those reviewed financial statements are attached to this Annual Report on Form 10-K as Exhibit 99.0. - (5) Two of the eight Properties owned by the Partnership as of December 31, 2022 were leased to JAI Augusta.
+Since more than 80% of the Properties, both by historical asset value and number, are leased to Wendy's franchisees, the financial status of the tenant may be considered relevant to investors.
+At the request of the Partnership, JAI Augusta provided it with a copy of its reviewed financial statements for the fiscal years ended January 2, 2022 and January 1, 2023.
 Those reviewed financial statements are attached to this Annual Report on Form 10-K as Exhibit 99.1.

-The following summarizes significant developments during 2021, by Property, for Properties with such developments.
+The following summarizes significant developments during 2022, by Property, for Properties with such developments.